 Maidenhair fern, Adiantum pedatum

-A great plant for the shade, even the north side of your house.
-Maidenhair fern is a most beautiful, elegant, small fern.
-It looks delicate, it looks airy, it's graceful but it is hardy, low maintenance and easy to grow in the woodand garden.
-It reaches a spread of 25 cm to 90 cm and in ideal conditions can spread slowly by rhizomes and form colonies.
+A great plant for the shade, even on the north side of your house.
+Maidenhair fern is a beautiful, elegant, small fern.
+It looks delicate and airy, is graceful but hardy, low- maintenance, and easy to grow in the woodland garden.
+It reaches a spread of 25 cm to 90 cm and, in ideal conditions, can slowly spread by rhizomes to form colonies.

 Growing conditions:

 It grows in rich woodlands that can be slightly damp and in full or dappled shade.
-Maidenhair fern doesn't tolerate afternoon and mid-day sun.
+Maidenhair fern doesn't tolerate mid-day or afternoon sun.
 It can grow in rich, average to moist, cool, well-drained garden soils that must not dry out.

 30 - 60 cm easy to grow dappled - deep shade low height sand, loam, clay deer resistant medium to moist colony forming .